FAIRmat-NFDI/fairmat-tutorial-14-computational-plugins/docs/nomad_simulations.md

 ## `Outputs` {#outputs}

-The `Outputs` section is an output section which contains all the information about the computed properties by the simulation, as well as references to the specific `ModelMethod` and `ModelSystem` used to compute such properties.
-These properties are under `Outputs` in a long list of sub-sections, and they inherit from an abstract section called `PhysicalProperty`.
-This section contains the `value` of the property as well as other quantities.
-The `variables` sub-section allows to write a physical property in term of a varying parameter, and it also allows to calculate the shape of `value` in a dynamic way.
-This means that, the same physical property (e.g., `ElectronicBandGap`) could have different shapes depending on the problem being parsed (e.g., a single scalar number or a set of varying scalars with respect to a variable, e.g., `Temperature`).
+The `Outputs` section contains all the information about the properties computed by the simulations, as well as references to the relevant `ModelMethod` and `ModelSystem`.
+Each property is stored individually under `Outputs`, and inherits from an abstract section call `PhysicalProperty`.
+The `PhysicalProperty` base section contains the `value` of the property along with other relevant quantities.
+The `variables` sub-section enables the physical property to be stored as a function of a varying parameter.
+Accordingly, the shape of value is calculated in a dynamic way.
+This means that the same physical property (e.g., `ElectronicBandGap`) could have different shapes depending on the use-case being parsed (e.g., a single scalar number or a set of varying scalars with respect to a variable, e.g., `Temperature`).

 The `Outputs` section can be further specialized into `SCFOutputs` in case the properties are calculated in a series of self-consistent steps.
 The steps are stored under a sub-section called `scf_steps`, while the last step and other non-self-consistently calculated properties are stored directly under `SCFOutputs`.
 The reference to the `SelfConsistency` section (see [NumericalSettings](#numericalsettings)) allows us to automatically determine if a self-consistently calculated property is converged or not.